gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 * GRADLE-2034: Existence of pom file requires that declared artifacts can be found in the same repository
 * GRADLE-2369: Dependency resolution fails for mavenLocal(), mavenCentral() if artifact partially in mavenLocal()

+## Support for kerberos and custom authentication

+* GRADLE-2335: Provide the ability to implement a custom HTTP authentication scheme for repository access